MNIT-DOT-a11y/mnit-dot-a11y.github.io/readme.md

-# About MagentaA11y
+# About MNIT DOT A11y Test Guidance

-MNIT DOT A11y was developed to simplify the process of accessibility testing.
+The MNIT DOT A11y website was developed to simplify the process of accessibility testing. it is based exclusively off of the work done at TMobile for [MagentaA11y](https://magentaa11y.com/).

 We wanted to build an intuitive way for product teams to define "done" in a way that ensures accessible experiences work for everyone.